 Before turning freelance in January 2013, I spent four years as the chief news editor at Nature magazine, where I ran the global news team and shepherded numerous exclusives into print and online.
 I was the editor of Chemistry World magazine from 2006 to 2008, which followed two years as a reporter at Nature.
-I now live and work near Cambridge, UK.
+I now live and work in Penrith, UK.

 My writing spans the physical sciences: from astrophysics and planetary sciences, through chemistry and materials, to Earth and environmental science.
 I have broken exclusives from major conferences; watched in awe as grains from a comet’s tail were studied for the very first time; and reported from the bleak heart of Chernobyl’s exclusion zone.
 I have a reputation for delivering crisp copy to tight deadlines.

 As an editor, I have commissioned and edited stories on every topic in science, from the latest in genome sequencing to the quirks of German science policy.
 My contacts book bulges with freelancers and renowned researchers from around the world.

 I have a masters degree in chemistry from the University of Oxford, a PhD in organometallic chemistry from Imperial College London, and spent a year as a post-doctoral fellow at McMaster University, Canada, studying the chemistry of technetium radiotracers.
 I also hold an MSc in Science Communication from Imperial.

 - In 2002, I received the Association of British Science Writers’ award for ‘Best science writing on the world wide web’.

 - In 2004, I was named ‘New online journalist of the year’ by the UK’s Periodicals Training Council.

 - In 2019, my feature article Single-molecule magnet controversy highlights transparency problems with U.K. research integrity system in Chemical & Engineering News was shortlisted for the Association of British Science Writers’ ‘Steve Connor Award for investigative journalism’.